Q. Are there books written specifically for children that can help them understand and cope with a parent's cancer diagnosis?

 - Life Isn’t Always a Day at the Beach By Ganz High Five Publishing.
 A cartoon illustrated workbook for kids to color themselves to help kids learn and understand their feelings about their parent’s cancer.
 Ages 4-13.

-Kids Konnected has great resources for children and teens, including Moxie, a story about friends helping each other when a parent or family member has cancer.
-They also offer a teen book called Love Sick, which is a collection of thoughts and feelings shared by teens whose parent had cancer.
+Kids Konnected has great resources for children and teens.
+They offer a teen book called Love Sick, which is a collection of thoughts and feelings shared by teens whose parent had cancer.

 KidsCope has a free comic book called Kemo Shark to help kids understand cancer and chemotherapy.

-The National Cancer Institute has excellent free booklets to help teens cope with cancer:
+The National Cancer Institute has excellent free booklets to help teens cope with cancer, including:

 If you choose to share books with your child about cancer, be sure to check in with them to see if they have questions about what they read or if they want to talk about it.
 Our staff of professional oncology social workers are knowledgeable in children’s issues related to a parent’s diagnosis, sibling or other loved one.
 To speak with a social worker, call us at 800-813-HOPE (4673) or email firstname.lastname@example.org.